jsk-ros-pkg/jsk_recognition/doc/jsk_perception/nodes/classification_node.md

   Default categories used for subscribing image topic.

-  We can send multiple queries with separating semicolon.
+  You can send multiple queries with separating semicolon.

 ### Run inference container on another host or another terminal
 In the remote GPU machine,